myDevicesIoT/cayenne-docs/docs/LORA.md

 You will then be guided through setting up your gateway device.

-*If you should need help with this process, The Things Network has in-depth documentation on <a href="https://www.thethingsnetwork.org/docs/gateways/registration.html" target="_blank">registerting your gateway</a> available.*
+*TIP: The Things Network has in-depth documentation on <a href="https://www.thethingsnetwork.org/docs/gateways/registration.html" target="_blank">registering your gateway</a> available if you should need help with this process.*

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170419090740/TTN-Register-Gateway.png" width="660" height="415" alt="Register gateway screen"><br/><br/></p>

 ### Create Application

-In order for data from your device to reach Cayenne, you must configured your devices in The Things Network portal to forward data to Cayenne.
-The Things Netowrk portal groups devices in what they call **Applications**.
+In order for data from your device to reach Cayenne, you must configure your devices in The Things Network portal to forward data to Cayenne.
+The Things Network portal groups devices in what they call **Applications**.
 If you want to use a group of devices with Cayenne, you will need to configure your Application to use the Cayenne.
 You only need to perform this step once for each Application that you want to use.

 To create an application, click <a href="https://console.thethingsnetwork.org/applications/add" target="_blank">add application</a> in the console.
 The *Add Application* screen appears.